khanhninhnguyen/PMLSeg/README.md

 # PMLSeg

 PMLseg is a R package for the segmentation of univariate time series based on Penalized Maximum Likelihood.
 The method detects changes in the mean signal in the presence of a periodic bias and variance changing over prescribed intervals.
-It was initially developed for the detection of change-points in climate data but its versatility makes is a more general-purpose tool.
+It was initially developed for the detection of change-points in daily climate data with annual periodic bias and variance changing on monthly intervals.
+It is quite versatile and can be of more general-purpose usage.
 The package includes the segmentation function as well as auxiliary functions for the screening, validation and visualization of the segmentation results.

 ## Table of Contents